 Silver is more volatile, cheaper and more closely linked to the industrial economy.
 Gold is more expensive and better for diversifying your overall portfolio.
 One or both of them may have a place in your wallet.
-Arguably, the best use of gold as an investment is to mitigate portfolio risk.
+Arguably, the best use of gold as an investment is to mitigate portfolio risk, and one of the most popular ways to do this is to invest in a gold IRA with one of the top rated gold IRA companies.

 Both silver and gold can function as safe haven assets, but gold tends to have a better track record over longer periods of time.
 That said, in shorter periods, the specific dynamics of each market end up being more important for their respective returns.
 Regardless of the asset you buy, remember that neither asset generates cash flow, so the best thing for long-term investors would be to take a buy-and-hold approach with a profitable and growing portfolio of stocks.
 Gold and silver prices tend to move in the same direction, but gold is a better hedge against the recession.